leotard/LUNIX-Simple-File-System/README.txt

 $ ./sfs /tmp/mymountpoint -d

-You can test your code by running the test case file provided.
+You can test the code by running the test case file provided.
 You can do that with the following commands

 $ make test1